 While leaving your money in-plan may look like the easiest solution, you’ll be subject to your old employer’s plan rules and be limited by the plan’s investment choices.
 Obviously, you won’t be able to make any more contributions, so you’ll probably want to enroll in your new employer’s plan too.
 Now you’ve got two plans to manage.
 Do this a few more times and it could get complicated, fast.

 - Roll in to your new employer’s plan — If your new employer’s plan allows rollovers, you can transfer your savings into your new plan.
 You can then start making contributions into your new plan.
-Keep in mind, employer plans often have various rules you have to follow and you may have limited investment options compared to an IRA.
+Keep in mind, employer plans often have various rules you have to follow and you may have limited investment options.

 Build your nest egg as you build your career